 Click Here for tab for 3AM by Matchbox Twenty

 This song uses a few slightly less common chord voicings by adding in the 7th intervan.
-But don’t worry if you’re not familiar with the chords, now is a great time to learn them, or if you can’t be bothered they can actually just be substituted with their standard major/minor equivalents and will still work great in the song!
+But don’t worry if you’re not familiar with the chords, now is a great time to learn them.
+Or if you can’t be bothered, they can just be substituted with their standard major/minor equivalents and will still work great in the song!
 The chords are G, D7, C, A7.

 Already Gone by Kelly Clarkson